natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/index.md

 There are two main types of feats for Troopers - **personal**, and **special.**

+There is also a third type of feat for squad leaders or high ranked soldiers named **Battlefield Doctrines.**

 ## Personal Feats

 [See the Personal Feats page for more information.](/feats/first-layer/trooper/personal)